 Areas of counselling I deal with

-I offer a free initial session so you can meet me and answer some of your questions and if you then feel I may be able to help you, I charge:
+I offer a initial assessment session so you can meet me and answer some of your questions and if you then feel I may be able to help you, I charge: